Shape-and-Shift/shopware-node-sdk/README.md

 #### Notice:

-`adminClient.fetchAccessToken()` automatically call `Application.setAuthToken` so you don't need to call it again.
+`Application.authenticate(grantType)` automatically call `Application.setAuthToken` so you don't need to call it again.

 ## Working with Criteria and Repositories